NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Versatile Font.md

 **Prerequisites** harmful font or healing font; deity that allows clerics to have both fonts
 * * *
 As you explore your deity's aspects, you move beyond restrictions on healing or harming.
-You can prepare either [[Harm|Harm]] or [[Heal|Heal]] in the spell slots gained from the harmful font or healing font.
+You can prepare either [[Spells/Harm|Harm]] or [[Spells/Heal|Heal]] in the spell slots gained from the harmful font or healing font.

 *Source: Pathfinder Player Core*
 *ORC*